GastonZalba/ol-dji-geozones/README.md

 // Instance methods
 // This methods clean the loaded features and fires a new API request. djiGeozones.drone = 'spark';
-djiGeozones.country = 'US'; // At the moment, this doesn't appear to affect the api response djiGeozones.zonesMode = 'total';
+djiGeozones.country = 'US'; // At the moment, this doesn't seem to affect the api response djiGeozones.zonesMode = 'total';

 djiGeozones.activeLevels = [1, 2, 3, 4, 6, 7]; // Set custom level values